Skip to content

 The rise of the brand publisher

-For over a decade, the currency of programmatic advertising has been cookies, but now that’s all about to change.
-So how will marketers combat this deficit in data?
+For over a decade, the currency of programmatic advertising has been cookies, but with uncertainty around the changes to third-party cookies introduced by Google, how can marketers address the deficit in data?

 There are a number of alternatives to cookies, such as User-Enabled IDs and a resurgence in the popularity of contextual marketing, with more being developed by the day.
 However, one of the most direct strategies for filling the void that cookies will leave is to begin collecting first-party data from your customers.
 But of course, this will rely on customers consenting for you to use it.